WojciechMatuszewski/apigw-access-logs-firehose/README.md

   - If we did not, _Athena_ would be forced to scan **all of our objects in the bucket**.
 Not ideal.

-  - If you do not partition, you might also have problems with throttling on the _S3_ level.
+  - If you do not use partitioning, you might also have problems with throttling on the _S3_ level.
 [Refer to this documentation page](https://docs.aws.amazon.com/athena/latest/ug/partitions.html#partitions-considerations-limitations).

     > If you issue queries against Amazon S3 buckets with many objects and the data is not partitioned, such queries may affect the GET request rate limits in Amazon S3 and lead to Amazon S3 exceptions.